 This quick jam, with its orange peppery twist, is more about the fruit than the sugar.
 The strawberries cook on high heat over a wide surface which facilitates a rapid moisture loss.
 This is critical to make this jam quickly.
 I have used a non-stick electric frying pan because the surface area is so large, but a super wide frying pan over high heat will do the trick.
 If not, it will take a little longer but will still work.
 Just don’t write to me and complain that it didn’t take 8 minutes.
 I’ve made this jam so many times now it is thoroughly, well, and truly tested.
 I’ve even included a video to show you how it’s done.

-This is the second video I made in collabortion with the talented film making due at Echo Ledge Productions (they did the shooting and editing).
-You can check out the first video we made for my 3 ingredient, NO CHURN, vegan chocolate ice cream.
+This is the second video I made in collaboration with the talented film making due at Echo Ledge Productions (they did the shooting and editing).
+You can check out the first video we made for my 3 ingredients, NO CHURN, vegan chocolate ice cream.